tera-bytes/Fullstack-App/README.md

 **api/** Creates the connection to the http requests.

-**Components/** React components for the UI, including the input form, paginated view, company dropdown, and default layout
+**Components/** React components for the UI, including the input form, paginated view, company dropdown, and default layout.
+Included Gravatar as third party API implementation

 **context/** Uses ContextAPI for state management.
 Wraps parts of app to give access to shared states, interacts with context from components, and has crud methods for api calls.